 The Distribution of Practice

-Attempting to achieve effective practice, instructors across diverse fields often debate whether the practice within individual sessions should be spread out over longer periods of time, with more time devoted to rest, or that it should be packed together more closely in time.
+In attempt to achieve effective practice, instructors across diverse fields often debate whether the practice within individual sessions should be spread out over longer periods of time, with more time devoted to rest, or that it should be packed together more closely in time.
 And likewise, whether individual practice sessions should be shorter but more frequent, or there should rather be fewer but longer sessions.

 Such considerations concern the distribution of practice, which involves balancing periods of rest and work within a practice schedule.